sdmx-twg/vtl/v2.1/docs/user_manual/foreword.rst

    by category, including examples;

-c) eBNF notation (extended Backus-Naur Form) which is the technical notation to be used as a test bed for all the examples.
+c) eBNF notation (extended Backus-Naur Form) which is the technical notation to be used as a test bed for all the examples;

 d) A Technical Notes document, containing some guidelines for VTL implementation.

-The present document is the part 1.

 The latest version of VTL is freely available online at https://sdmx.org/?page_id=5096